 My favorite part of this is that there is no need to negotiate with the IRS in order to stop the collection activity.
 The stay is imposed by operation of bankruptcy law and trumps the administrative power the IRS has.

 Now…just because the bankruptcy filing will stop the collection activity doesn't mean it should be filed.
 Filing for bankruptcy is the result of a detailed analysis of all the facts, pros and cons by an experienced attorney and a lengthy discussion(s) between you and that attorney.

-If after that process, a bankruptcy makes long term sense, filing it will put the IRS in it's place.
+If after that process, a bankruptcy makes long term sense, filing it will stop the IRS collection machine.